Smithfield, New South Wales: Transport

-The Horsley Drive and Cumberland Highway are the major road that run through Smithfield.
+The Horsley Drive and Cumberland Highway (Smithfield Road) are the major road that run through Smithfield, forming the suburb's principal transport corridor and contributing to its predominantly car-oriented character.
+As a local centre, The Horsley Drive serves as Smithfield's principal retail, commercial and service precinct, while also functioning as the suburb's main arterial route linking it with neighbouring centres.
+However, the high volume of through traffic contributes to congestion along the corridor.
 Other major roads include Polding Street, Brennan Street and Victoria Street, with the latter featuring factories.

-Bus services are provided by Transit Systems Sydney.
-The closest train stations are Fairfield train station and Yennora railway station, on the Inner West & Leppington Line and Cumberland Line.
-Transit Systems Sydney buses 806, 808, 812, 813, 814 and 817, which go through the suburb, link to Fairfield's train station, with 806 also linking to Parramatta railway station and Liverpool railway station.
+Bus services are operated by Transit Systems.
+The closest railway stations are Fairfield and Yennora, on the Inner West & Leppington Line and Cumberland Line.
+Transit Systems buses 806, 808, 812, 813, 814 and 817, which go through the suburb, link to Fairfield railway station, with 806 also linking to Parramatta railway station and Liverpool railway station.